 If you’re paying someone to deliver results, do ask for progress and methods used to deliver those results.
 It is your business’ reputation that is at stake here, protect it.

 This might be a mistake on their part, as it seemed to be a popup of some sort.
 But I’ve looked, and looked, and looked, but could not find any links that activate it.
-So, in my humble opinion it’s hidden text that Google will frown upon.
+So, in my humble opinion, it’s the hidden text that Google will frown upon.

 I’ll give them the benefit of the doubt and assume that this was a mistake in removing a package they were offering some time ago.
 But it is in source code on all pages, hidden, with no way for people to see.
 You just don’t know what the next Google update might bring.